hadiyarajesh/flower/README.md

 # Flower
-Flower is an Android library that makes it simple to handle networking and database caching.
-It enables developers to fetch api resources on-the-fly OR combine api resources and local data at single place with fault tolerant architecture.
+Flower is an Android library that makes networking and database caching easy.
+It enables developers to fetch network resources and use them as is OR combine them with local database at single place with fault tolerant architecture.

-## Why flower?
+## Why Flower?
-- It helps you to handle different states of resources (LOADING, SUCCESS, FAILURE) efficiently.
+- It helps you to handle different states (`Loading`, `Success`, `Error`) of resources efficiently.
+- It helps you to use local data in case of network unavailability.
-- It does not block main thread while accessing network/database resources, and provide fluid app experience.
+- It provides a fluid app experience by not blocking the `main thread` when accessing network/database resources.

 You can find companion medium article [here](https://medium.com/@hadiyarajesh/android-networking-and-database-caching-in-2020-mvvm-retrofit-room-flow-35b4f897d46a)